MattFiler/OpenCAGE/README.md

 The [wiki](https://github.com/MattFiler/OpenCAGE/wiki) is currently being put together to explain a number of functions within the toolkit, however most are pretty simple to understand through tooltips and added descriptions.

 If there is a section missing from the wiki currently that you'd like to see added, feel free to open an issue on GitHub and it will be prioritised.

+As this is a live project and something I'm developing in my free time, certain things may be unfinished or temperamental.
+Any in-development sections of the tools will always be labelled as such!

 ## Recommended content tools